How does therapy work?

 How much does therapy cost?

-- Cost is based on what services are needed.
+- Cost is based on what services are needed and are listed here.

 What forms of payment are accepted?